Updated: February 4, 2020

 All of these products are OMRI Listed approved for organic gardening.

 Neptune’s Harvest also offers both seaweed only fertilizer and a hydrolyzed liquid fish fertilizer.

 I found NH’s fish and seaweed mix to be very economical.
-I paid $10 for an 18 ounce bottle that has lasted me about two years.
-Today, a 1 quart bottle costs $25.55 on their website, so in the last two years the price has gone up about $.24 an ounce.
-I’m sure you can find it for less at a local garden center or on the web.
+I paid very little for an 18 ounce bottle that has lasted me about two years.
+It can be hit or miss finding it at local garden centers and a pretty unlikely find at big box stores.

 Downsides to consider